Philip Morris to buy nicotine gum maker Fertin Pharma in push for smoke-free products

 It plans to generate more than 50% of its revenue from smoke-free products and at least $1 billion from products beyond nicotine by 2025.

-The company is also focusing on its e-cigarette brand IQOS as people move away from combustible tobacco products like cigarettes.
+The company is also focusing on its heated-tobacco product IQOS as people move away from combustible tobacco products like cigarettes.

 In 2020, nearly three billion Nicotine Replacement Therapy doses were manufactured, that helped more than 3.2 million people reduce and quit smoking, Fertin Pharma said.